August 15th, 2024

 We cant even give really sound advice on something as mathmatical as which stock to invest in.
 How the heck are we going to give advice on what to spend your time on?
 The world is so many infinities more complicated than people seem to think.

-By @aniviacat - about 2 months
+By @aniviacat - 3 months

 It doesn't matter if other people are "smarter" (whatever metric you might measure that by).